What is the laser? How does it work?

 • Elbow tendonitis

 • Wrist and hand conditions including arthritis or overuse syndromes

 • Carpal Tunnel Syndrome

 How many Sessions are required?

 Expected recovery time varies from case to case.
 Some patients may notice a reduction in symptoms immediately, or after a few sessions.
 Whereas as for others, their response to treatment maybe more gradual.
 For more recent injuries, which as an ankle sprain, the number of session maybe less than for a chronic condition such as low back pain sustained for many years.
 Laser Therapy has shown to have cumulative affect on patients, much like acupuncture.
 Elite Physio recommends having Laser therapy as an adjunct to physiotherapy/chiropractic sessions at least t twice a week for at least six sessions to see positive change.

 What can a patient expect during the laser session?

 Laser therapy is painless.
 Certain patients may report a pleasant warming sensation over the area being treated.
-There is a potential for the skin to burn under the laser, but precautions are taken by the practitioner to ensure appropriate settings are used to minimize risk.
 A laser therapy session can last from 3 to 10 minutes, depending on the area being treated.